Welcome to a special edition of I Ate the State: Puerto Vallarta!

 - Pancho’s Takos

 - Their tacos al pastor are absolutely delectable.
 The meat is prepared on a spit, similarly to doner kebabs or gyros and is deliciously rich and spicy.
 The beef top-round tacos were also particularly tasty.
 The menu overall is quite extensive and it’s safe to say you could eat many meals here and never have the same order.
-All of the accompaniments that come with the tacos are equally delicious and a couple were quite Eat with caution!
+All of the accompaniments that come with the tacos are equally delicious and a couple were quite spicy.
+Eat with caution!

 - Mariscos Cisneros

 - This place rocked my world, plain and simple.
 It was recommended to me by a couple I met during my Puerto Vallarta travels and I’m so glad I was able to visit this place.
-I am a complete sucker for a good fish taco and Mariscos Cisneros had the best I’ve ever had!
+I am a complete sucker for a good fish taco and Mariscos Cisneros had the best ever!
 On top of that, their shrimp tacos and their deep fried, cheese-stuffed jalapeno taco were to die for!

 - Tacos Robles